TechLabs-Berlin/data-science-accelerator/introduction/how-is-this-track-working.md

 Addtionaly, for some tasks they are simply no solutions.
 We sometimes ask you to share your opinion on certain topics, or ask you to come up with a problem for a data set you found yourself.

 ## Edyoucated
 The track you need to do on Edyoucate is Data Science - Accelerator.
 If you can't see it reach out to your local techlabs chapter.

+Additionaly, we also often added useful tipps and content into the description of the Edyoucated material.
+You should start reading them for this track!

+## Extra Curricular Activty
+We currently have some longer sections which are extra curricular activity.
+We don't expect you to do them, but if you do we will annotate this on your certificate.

+Usually one extra curricular activity takes around 3h to complete, but some might take longer.

 ## Time Commitment
 Our Digital Shaper Program usually runs for 4-6 months with a time commitment around 6-10h per week.
 The accelerator on the other hand is designed for a 3-5h commitment for 6 weeks.